saidcim/pokebird/README.md

 | 2.
 Species net | Which bird? | 6.6 MMAC, 270 KB |
 | 3.
 Voting | Am I sure enough to say it? | free |

-Each stage exists so the next one does not have to run.
+Each stage exists to ensure the next one doesn't work in vain.

 ## How the model was trained